ICFI/eagle/functional_test/README.md

-# E2E Testing
+# Functional Testing
-This folder contains the E2E (End to End) testing structure.
+This folder contains the functional testing structure.

 This project is based on the following OpenSource projects:
 * https://github.com/epiclabs-io/docker-cucumber-protractor-chrome per the Apache 2.0 License.